birkoff/cloud-instances/README.md

 - stop_time
 - start_time
 - Updates Route53 private and public records id name was updated

-###Backup EC2 Instance/Create AMI
-- Creates a complete Image of the Instance including all Data Volumes

 ### Scheduled Stop Time
 Scheduled Function which executes every hour, queries for instance with tag: StopTime with the "int" value of the current UTC hour and executes in batch the Stop EC2 Instance action